What is transgender body dysmorphia?

 Are you experiencing one or more of the above symptoms?

-If you are experiencing any of these signs or symptoms, it is essential to seek support from a qualified mental health professional, such as a therapist or counselor.
+Then you should seek support from a qualified mental health professional, such as a therapist or counsellor.

 They can help you identify the specific concerns you are experiencing and develop a treatment plan to address them.